Petition To Protect Doddis Beach in Mandurah – Update 2

 Your presence on the night will show that our Mandurah community cares deeply about Robert Point and Doddis Beach and are concerned about the beach management and coastal erosion of our Halls Head beaches.

-The Mandurah Mail published a great article about the Doddis Beach Petition last week (pg 7, Thurs 12 January) and The Coastal Times will have an article on the petition in tomorrow's paper!
+The Mandurah Mail published a great article about community concerns about coastal erosion and the Doddis Beach Petition last week (pg 7, Thurs 12 January).
+The Coastal Times will have an article on the petition in tomorrow’s paper!

 Also, check the Letters to the Editor.
 I know of one resident that has written in to the newspaper about the state of Doddis Beach.